Resonance frequency of different interfacial modes of a slug trapped in a milli-channel: Method of solution

-The outer solution or bulk solution is valid in a region where inertial effects are dominant.
-To solve this modified biharmonic equation, we seek solutions of the form: $\psi_0=f\left(x\right)e^{i\lambda y}e^{it}$.
-The governing equation for $f$ simplifies to
+The outer or bulk solution is valid in the region away from walls, where inertial effects are significant.
+We seek solutions for the modified biharmonic equation \ref{biharmonic0}, which are periodic in $y$ and $t$ as: $\psi_0=f(x)e^{i\lambda y}e^{it}$.
+Here $f(x)$ is as follows

-$f^\prime$ denotes the derivative of $f$ w.r.t. $x$.
-The general solution to this equation is given by: